What Can I See in My Blood?

 What is Nutritional Microscopy?

 It is the use of a specially configured, very high-magnification microscope, camera and monitor - tools for gaining insight amd information into the details of one drop of blood - gently taken - so we can see at the cellular level.
 This allows the practitioner to view it, immediately upon having taken it, at 9000 times magnification.
-The quality, details, behaviour and condition of your red cells, the different white cells with their unique functions and other information such as platelets, pteroharpens, microbes, further tell thier own story.
+The quality, details, behaviour and condition of your red cells, the different kind of white cells with their unique functions and other information such as platelets, pteroharpens, microbes, further tell their own story.
 These specific details, taken in consideration together, disclose enough information to what synthesize which imbalances and deficiencies need correcting.